-How this Japanese Company is changing the face of Shared Mobility Services in India
+How this Japanese company is changing the face of shared mobility services in India

-- ORIX Auto Infrastructure Services Limited is India’s largest Car Leasing Company, India’s largest B2B Car Rental Company and second largest Employee Transportation Company

-- ORIX Auto Infrastructure Services Limited is currently operating in 58+ cities in India
+We have always heard that change is the only constant.
+Nothing could be truer when we talk about the shared mobility industry in India, where the disruptions in the last five years have probably exceeded the technology innovations of over the last two decades combined in the ground transportation sector.

-National , 10th January 2020 : We have always heard that change is the only constant.
-Nothing could be more true when we talk about the shared mobility industry in India, where the disruptions in last 5 years have probably exceeded the technology innovations of over last two decades combined in the ground transportation sector.
-The changing usage patterns and changing ownership models have contributed to this paradigm shift and this has been further propelled by various environmental factors like rising pollution levels and search for sustainable environment friendly solutions to service the growing transportation needs of India.
+Bengaluru (Karnataka) [India] Jan 10 (ANI/BusinessWire India): We have always heard that change is the only constant.
+Nothing could be truer when we talk about the shared mobility industry in India, where the disruptions in the last five years have probably exceeded the technology innovations of over the last two decades combined in the ground transportation sector.
+The changing usage patterns and changing ownership models have contributed to this paradigm shift and this has been further propelled by various environmental factors like rising pollution levels and search for sustainable environment-friendly solutions to service the growing transportation needs of India.

-Increasing traffic in metro cities, higher travelling times, road congestion and pollution have all accelerated a shift in consumer usage patterns which is now focused on experience rather than ownership of asset.
-This has led to growth in the greener shared mobility options like Self Drive Car Rentals, Car Pooling, Subscription of Cars and Short Term Leasing.
+Increasing traffic in metro cities, higher travelling times, road congestion and pollution have all accelerated a shift in consumer usage patterns which is now focused on experience rather than ownership of the asset.
+This has led to growth in the greener shared mobility options like self-drive car rentals, carpooling, subscription of cars and short term leasing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)